Hi, I'm Jamie Zawinski. I'm the proprietor of

 Challenged Microsoft.
 It's the closest thing to a biography

-of my life in the 90s that there is.
+of my career in the 90s that there is.

 I was interviewed in